pypmc/pypmc/README.md

 pypmc was developed by Stephan Jahn (TU Munich) under the supervision of Frederik Beaujean (LMU Munich) as part of Stephan's master's thesis at the Excellence Cluster Universe, Garching, Germany, in 2014.

+If you use ``pypmc`` in academic work, we kindly ask you to cite the respective release as indicated by the zenodo DOI above.
+Thanks!